 It is best to work with an outsource software development company whose culture and work ethic align with your company’s business and the specific project goals.
 Using the SMART acronym is one surefire way to determine and define your goals.
 Goals must be Specific, Measurable, Achievable, Realistic, and Time-bound (SMART).

 - Budgeting for the project

-- Testing the software in multiple environments, etc.
+- Testing the software in multiple environments

-These are basic steps that must be taken before outsourcing.
-Many companies that are outsourcing development wait until they have hired the team before setting their goals.
-This signals a lack of direction.
+These are some of the basic steps that must be taken before outsourcing of software development.
+Many companies wait until they have hired the team before setting their goals, but this misstep can lead to a lack of direction.
 Instead, set goals first, then communicate those goals to the hired professionals.

-Of course, their input might help you to refine and clarify the goals, but it should not be that it is the hired professionals who would set the direction for the project.
-That’s your responsibility.
+Of course, their input might help you refine and clarify the goals, but this way the hired professionals aren’t the ones setting direction for the project—you are.